In 2022, the US Department of State issued nearly 22 million US passports (that’s including 3.36 million US passport cards).

 What size are passport photos?

-How many photos must be submitted for a US passport?
+How many photos for a passport application?

 Should passport photos be glossy or matte?